 “What are we doing?”
 A voice called from somewhere behind her.

 “I don’t know,” someone else answered.
-“Just follow the broad in the tight pants.”
+“Just follow the chick in the tight pants.”

 “Sweet,” said a third voice.